TechTitans-Academy/syllabus/readme.md

 - Slave node setup & delivery pipelines
 - Plugin & notification management

+## Bonus Module: 9️⃣ Observability & GitOps

+<b>Helm</b>:
+- What Helm is and why package manager for Kubernetes matters
+- Charts, releases, repositories
+- Deploying applications with Helm (single command install/upgrade)

+<b>ArgoCD</b>:
+- Installation of ArgoCD on Kubernetes.
+- Understanding of UI.
+- Deployment of single Application on ArgoCD.

+<b>Grafana</b>:
+- Why do we use the Grafana?
+How to install it in k8s cluster?
+- Add the DataSource such as "Prometheus" and "Loki".
+- Monitor the Application via Gragana.

 ---

 > **Note:** Note: The syllabus is subject to change based on requirements.
 Content may be added or removed to ensure the relevance and effectiveness of the course.